 However, the opposite is true as well.

-You can have access and privilege to food.
-Yet if you eat too much food but it is empty of nutrients then you will have nutrient deficiencies as well.
-Because not all foods are created equal.
-If you binge French Fries all day everyday you’ll have the same vitamin A deficiency as if you hadn’t any access to food at all.
+You can have access to and privileges over food.
+Yet if you eat too much food but it is empty of nutrients, you will also have nutrient deficiencies.
+Not all foods are created equal.
+If you binge on French Fries all day every day, you’ll have the same vitamin A deficiency as if you had no access to food at all.

-What most people don’t realize is you can have nutrient deficiencies despite eating too much food.
-In this post we’re going to clarify why, and what you can do about it.
+Most people don’t realize you can have nutrient deficiencies despite overeating food.
+In this post, we will clarify why and what you can do about it.

-We’re going to focus specifically on nutritional deficiencies for people who eat too much, and find themselves in the Binge-Restrict Cycle.
+We will focus specifically on nutritional deficiencies for people who overeat and find themselves in the Binge-Restrict Cycle.

-I know being in this cycle can be embarrassing to talk or think about, but please know these problems are extremely common.
-Binge eating impacts around 3% of the population (in developed countries), not least because we humans evolved to wolf down food when available because for most of human history food was scarce and starvation common.
+Being in this cycle can be embarrassing to talk about or think about, but please know these problems are widespread.
+Binge eating impacts around 3% of the population (in developed countries), not least because we humans evolved to wolf down food when available because, for most of human history, food was scarce and starvation common.

-Yet nowadays convenient, processed food that is empty of nutrients is everywhere and practically shoved down your throat.
+Yet nowadays, convenient, processed food that is empty of nutrients is everywhere and practically shoved down your throat.
 Instead of too little food, we have too much food.
-When you also have a sedentary, stressful career then you have a recipe for nutrient deficiencies and out of control eating.
+When you also have a sedentary, stressful career, you have a recipe for nutrient deficiencies and out-of-control eating.

 What is the Binge-Restrict Cycle?